 Should You Grow Eastern White Pine Trees?

-If you love the look of pines but have a small yard, it makes more sense to grow a dwarf variety, such as a Japanese dwarf pine tree.
-But if you're lucky enough to own a big yard, there could certainly be a place in it for one or more Eastern white pines.
-If nothing else, they're magnificent shade trees.
+Alternatively if you love the look of pines but have a small yard, it makes more sense to grow a dwarf variety, such as a Japanese dwarf pine tree.